Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Experimental Setup

 \item \textbf{RQ4.} Do adequacy scores from \name transfer from open-weight models to closed-weight proprietary models as valid indicators of input difficulty?
-We address RQ4 by prioritizing inputs with \name trained on smaller open-weight LLMs and then evaluating that prioritisation on larger closed-weight models, including GPT-4o, Claude, and Gemini. \end{itemize}
+We address RQ4 by prioritising inputs with \name trained on smaller open-weight LLMs and then evaluating that prioritisation on larger closed-weight models, including GPT, Claude, and Gemini. \end{itemize}